Eight decades later, a Holocaust survivor reunites with his liberator

 “It was unbelievable,” he said.

-Recently, 80 years after the men first crossed paths, their lives intersected once again – though this time in Los Angeles, where they both live.
-Their reunion was arranged by the USC Shoah Foundation, with the goal of bringing together a survivor and a liberator whose lives converged amid the horrors of the war.
+Recently, 80 years after the men first crossed paths, their lives intersected once again – this time in Los Angeles, where they both live.
+Their reunion was arranged by the USC Shoah Foundation, with the goal of bringing together a survivor and a liberator whose lives converged in the horrors of the war.
+The reunion was first reported by NPR.

 Organizations like the USC Shoah Foundation are racing against time to acquire as many firsthand accounts as possible.